Ellwould/information_technology_and_telecommunication_abbreviations/README.md

 <br>

 ### T
+- top: table of processes (UNIX and UNIX like command)
 - TCP: Transmission Control Protocol (IETF RFC 793)
 - TFTP: Trivial File Transfer Protocol (IETF IEN 133)
 - TLS: Transport Layer Security (TLS 1 and TLS 1.1 are insecure to use in 2023) (IETF RFC 2543)